Nexmo/nexmo-developer/_documentation/voice/voice-api/building-blocks/before-you-begin.md

 Key |	Description
 -- | --
-`UUID` | Replace with the UUID of the call to modify.
-For example code use: `aaaaaaaa-bbbb-cccc-dddd-0123456789ab`.
+`UUID` | The UUID of the call to modify.
+E.g. `aaaaaaaa-bbbb-cccc-dddd-0123456789ab`.

 ### Specific replaceable/variables

-Some building blocks have more specialised variables that will need to be replaced by actual values.
+Some building blocks have more specialised variables that need to be replaced by actual values.
 These may be specified on a per-building block basis.

 ## Webhooks

-The main ones you will meet here are:
+The main ones you will interact with are:

 * `/webhooks/answer` - Nexmo callback GETs from here.
 You supply an NCCO.
 * `/webhooks/event` - Nexmo callback POSTs to here.
-You receive JSON event.
+You receive a JSON event.
 * `/webhooks/recordings` - Nexmo callback POSTs to here.
-You receive JSON object with recording details.
+You receive a JSON object with recording details.
 * `/webhooks/dtmf` - Nexmo POSTs user DTMF input here in a JSON object.

-If you are using Ngrok you will set your webhook URLs in the Nexmo Application object to something like:
+If you are using Ngrok you will need to set your webhook URLs in the Nexmo Application object.
+Examples include:

 * `https://demo.ngrok.io/webhooks/answer`
 * `https://demo.ngrok.io/webhooks/event`